CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 For lower speed interface configurations, PAM4 is automatically converted to NRZ encoding.

 Only the top or the bottom 16x QSFP-DD ports can break out into 8x SFP56.
-The adjacent QSFP-DD port are disabled.
+You must disable the adjacent QSFP-DD port.

 All 32x QSFP-DD ports can break out into 2x QSFP56 at 2x200G or 4x QSFP56 at 4x 100G without disabling ports.